reemaamr/Lifestyle_and_Wellbeing/README.md

 3. Does healthy behaviors relate to BMI?

 ## File Description
 the WellbeingNotebook.ipynb illustrate the results of three different questions was mentioned in my article [How our Lifestyle affects our Wellness?](https://medium.com/@reemaamr01/how-our-lifestyle-affects-our-wellness-2103fb3f37f8).
-In addition, in the end I implmented a Linear Regression (LR) model to predict the work-life balance score of the respondents.
+In addition, I implmented a Linear Regression (LR) model to predict the work-life balance score of the respondents.

 ## Results
 you can find the main findings [here](https://medium.com/@reemaamr01/how-our-lifestyle-affects-our-wellness-2103fb3f37f8). for the LR model, it reached 91.09% score.